 There are no reviews for the 3DO release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

 |Computer and Video Games (CVG)||Jan, 1994||58 out of 100||58|

 |Electronic Gaming Monthly (EGM)||Dec, 1993||22 out of 40||55|

 |3DO Magazine (UK)||Mar, 1995||40|

 |The Video Game Critic||May 09, 2013||F||0|

-TriviaOne of the few multimedia PC titles ever produced that would run on a 286.
-This was achieved by using a really simplistic delta compression scheme; in addition, bandwidth/data requirements were kept low by halving the horizontal resolution when too many changes occured per frame, then halving vertical resolution in addition to that if necessary.
-See the screenshots ("Too much motion equals too much compression" in particular) for an example of this technique.
+TechnologyOne of the few multimedia PC titles ever produced that would run on a 286.
+This was achieved by using a really simplistic delta compression scheme; in addition, bandwidth/data requirements were kept low by halving the horizontal resolution when too many changes occurred per frame, then halving vertical resolution in addition to that if necessary.
+See the screenshots (this one in particular) for an example of this technique.

 Related Web Sites

 - Crapshoot (A humorous video review on PC Gamer)

 - The Dot Eaters: Videogame History 101 (An extensive history of videogames, including a massive article on American Laser Games and the 80's arcade laser game craze in general.)